Fourth-order Adaptive Mesh Refinement both in space and in time for incompressible Navier-Stokes equations with Dirichlet boundary conditions: Introduction

 An AMR method is said to be \emph{synchronized} if the local refinement only happens in space and all levels share the same time step size; see, e.g., those in \mbox{\cite{minion1996projection,howell1997adaptive,zhang2012fourthAMR-ADE,van2022fourth}}.
 Instead of a uniform discretization of the entire domain, the spatial grid in the synchronized AMR varies in sizes according to the importance of local regions, improving the efficiency by reducing the number of spatial unknowns.

-An AMR method is said to have \emph{subcycling} in time if the local refinement happens not only in space but also in time.
-Since the time step size of a coarse level does not have to be the same as that of the finest level, subcycling AMR is a further improvement of synchronized AMR in terms of efficiency.
-Osher and Sanders \cite{osher1983numerical} proposed a subcycling AMR of the predictor-corrector type to solve the one-dimensional scalar hyperbolic conservation laws.
+An AMR method is \emph{subcycled} or have \emph{subcycling in time} if local refinements happen not only in space but also in time.
+Since the time step size of a coarse level is greater than that of the finest level, subcycled AMR is a further improvement of synchronized AMR in terms of efficiency.
+Osher and Sanders \cite{osher1983numerical} proposed a subcycled AMR of the predictor-corrector type to solve the one-dimensional (1D) scalar hyperbolic conservation laws.
 Based on the forward Euler scheme, their method is first-order accurate both in space and in time.
-Coquel et al. \cite{coquel2010LTS_IMEX_for_hyperbolic} adapted this idea to develop an implicit-explicit scheme with local time stepping for one-dimensional hyperbolic systems with moving singularity solutions.
-For hyperbolic equations in two dimensions, Berger and Oliger \cite{berger1984adaptive} developed block-structure AMR, where the subcycling consists of (i) advancing a coarse level for a single time step, (ii) marching finer levels for multiple time steps with boundary conditions approximated from results on the coarse level, and (iii) synchronizing the coarse and its finer levels once they reach the same time.
-This type of subcyling AMR was applied to gas dynamics by Berger and Collella \cite{Berger1989Localadaptivemesh} and extended to three dimensions by Bell et al. \cite{Bell1994ThreeDimensionalAdaptiveMesh}.
-Almgren et al. \cite{Almgren1998ConservativeAdaptiveProjection} proposed a second-order adaptive projection method for solving INSE in two dimensions, which was later extended to three dimensions by Martin et al. \cite{Martin2008cellcenteredadaptiveprojection}.
-Results in these works demonstrate the superior efficiency of subcycling AMR.
+Coquel et al. \cite{coquel2010LTS_IMEX_for_hyperbolic} adapted this idea to develop a subcycled AMR for 1D hyperbolic systems with moving singularities.
+For hyperbolic equations in two dimensions (2D), Berger and Oliger \cite{berger1984adaptive} developed the block-structure AMR where the subcycling consists of (i) advancing a coarse level for a single time step, (ii) marching finer levels for multiple time steps with boundary conditions approximated from results on the coarse level, and (iii) synchronizing the coarse and its finer levels once they reach the same time.
+This subcycled AMR was applied to gas dynamics by Berger and Collella \cite{Berger1989Localadaptivemesh} and extended to three dimensions (3D) by Bell et al. \cite{Bell1994ThreeDimensionalAdaptiveMesh}.
+Almgren et al. \cite{Almgren1998ConservativeAdaptiveProjection} proposed a second-order adaptive projection method for solving INSE in 2D, which was later extended to 3D by Martin et al. \cite{Martin2008cellcenteredadaptiveprojection}.
+Results in these works demonstrate the superior efficiency of subcycled AMR.
 As for accuracy, however, these methods are limited to the second order.
-The superiority of subcycling AMR has also been well demonstrated in other fields.
+The superiority of subcycled AMR has also been well demonstrated in other fields.
 Grote et al. \cite{Grote2015RK_ExpLTS_for_wave} developed a series of explicit Runge-Kutta methods with local time-stepping for time-dependent simulations of wave propagation, effectively overcoming the computational bottleneck caused by geometric stiffness.
-Recently, Berger and LeVeque \cite{berger2024ImpAMR_for_Dispersive} proposed a patch-based implicit subcycling AMR method for realistic tsunami modeling problems, achieving optimal efficiency and minimal numerical dissipation.
+Recently, Berger and LeVeque \cite{berger2024ImpAMR_for_Dispersive} proposed a patch-based implicit subcycled AMR method for realistic tsunami modeling problems, achieving optimal efficiency and minimal numerical dissipation.